 During the first digital SAWA meeting we were told to bring refillable water bottles to Sharjah.
 I naturally did so because I carry one around with me all the time anyway.
 But in Sharjah it wasn’t always easy to find an opportunity to refill.
 I often found myself pouring drinking water out of disposable plastic bottles, which were constantly restocked in the hotel room, into my reusable water bottle.
 Then I found this water dispenser at a metro station in Dubai and I refilled my bottle with nicely chilled water.

 For purchased water the material of the bottle, transport routes, and volume of the water bottle matter for the environmental balance.
-Tap water can be the best solution in regions where the tap water is drinkable.
+Tap water can be the best solution in regions where it is drinkable.
 There is no plastic, not much carbon emissions and no chemicals that could rub off from the plastic.
 The Sharjah experience made me aware that I often take the availability of drinkable tap water for granted in Germany.
 The quality is excellent – it’s the most monitored product in the food industry.

 [1] http://www.parsquran.com/data/show.php?sura=21&ayat=30&user=eng&lang=eng